google/closure-templates/documentation/reference/coercions.md

 *   '0' values are falsy, e.g. `null`, `""`, `0`
 *   all other values are truthy

 NOTE: there are some inconsistencies in how these work across backends.
-TODO(lukes): document the bugs
+For example, in Python, the empty list, empty record, and empty maps are all currently falsy (b/19271140).